-Follow the Arts Trail
+Follow the Prince Edward County Studio Trail

 Prince Edward County has a thriving arts community.
-It offers a year-round studios and galleries featuring amazing works in sculpture, paintings, glass, ceramics, and photography.
+It offers year-round studios and galleries featuring amazing works in sculpture, paintings, glass, ceramics, and photography.
 Download the Arts Trail map and plan your own tour.
 Watch for the distinctive blue Arts Trail signs as you drive along the scenic country roads.
-Some of my favourites are: ANDARA Gallery, 2gallery, Mad Dog Gallery, J.D.
+Some of my favourites are ANDARA Gallery, 2gallery, Mad Dog Gallery, J.D.
 Thompson Fine Paintings, Sybil Frank Gallery, and Oneo Gallery.

 Prince Edward County offers an array of options from boutique inns to Airbnbs to renovated hip motels.
-With so many choices, here are few for you to check out.
+With so many choices, here are a few for you to check out.

 As a holidaymaker…

 If you love small towns, friendly people and a thriving arts community head to Prince Edward County.
-Where you will be treated to some delicious farm to table food and wines, craft beers and ciders.
+Where you will be treated to some delicious farm-to-table food and wines, craft beers, and ciders.
 All the spaces – whether it be the eateries, wineries, shops or accommodations have a similar vibe.
 It’s a little bit vintage, eclectic, Euro, and yes, a little bit country.
 That’s the best of Prince Edward County if you ask me.